Moving Obstacle Collision Avoidance via Chance-Constrained MPC with CBF: Introduction

-In this paper, we are interested in the MOCA problem in a stochastic scenario that considers obstacle measurements with unbounded uncertainties.
-The contributions are three-fold: \begin{enumerate} \item We propose the CC-MPC-CBF to address the MOCA problem in a stochastic environment, which extends the (deterministic) MPC-CBF solution presented in~\cite{MPC_CBF}.
+In this paper, we investigate the MOCA problem in stochastic scenarios where obstacle measurements are subject to unbounded uncertainties.
+Specifically, we extend the MPC-CBF framework by incorporating chance-constrained formulations.
+Our goal is to generalize the results from~\cite{MPC_CBF}, originally developed for deterministic settings, to more realistic stochastic environments and to provide a comprehensive analysis of feasibility, computational performance, and safety guarantees.
+The main contributions of this paper are three-fold: \begin{enumerate} \item We propose the CC-MPC-CBF to address the MOCA problem in a stochastic environment, which extends the (deterministic) MPC-CBF solution presented in~\cite{MPC_CBF}.
 The CC-MPC-CBF approach combines MPC with chance-constrained CBFs to handle stochastic uncertainties and provide probabilistic guarantees of safety.
-This approach allows for some violations of the CBF constraint with a specified probability over an infinite time horizon while ensuring that the probability of collision is below a user-specified threshold. \item We develop a sequential implementation approach for tackling the optimization of CC-MPC-CBF to improve the feasibility, which includes two sub-optimization problems, i.e., a standard MPC and a predictive safety filter.
-To solve the predictive safety filter, an iterative optimization scheme is developed, which involves fixing and updating the system states iteratively while minimizing the cost function with respect to control inputs.
-By utilizing this methodology, we are able to obtain desirable solutions for the CC-MPC-CBF problem with improved feasibility and fast computation speed. \item We demonstrate the effectiveness of our developed algorithms by applying them to a real MOCA example, and show their advantageous properties through numerous simulation results.
-Specifically, we highlight that our approach is robust to large sensing uncertainties in obstacle measurements, achieves a high success rate for MOCA, and is feasible for real-world applications. \end{enumerate}
+This approach allows for some violations of the CBF constraint with a specified probability over an infinite time horizon while ensuring that the probability of collision is below a user-specified threshold. \item We develop a sequential implementation approach to address the CC-MPC-CBF to improve the feasibility, which includes two sub-optimization problems, i.e., a standard MPC and a predictive safety filter.
+The predictive safety filter is addressed using a novel iterative convex optimization algorithm that provides solutions efficiently.
+By utilizing this methodology, we can obtain comparable performances as the CC-MPC-CBF with improved feasibility and fast computation speed. \item We demonstrate the effectiveness of our developed algorithms by applying them to a real MOCA example, and showcase their advantageous properties through numerous simulation results.
+Specifically, we highlight that our approach is robust to stochastic sensing uncertainties in obstacle measurements, achieves a high success rate for MOCA, and is feasible for real-world applications. \end{enumerate} The remainder of this paper is organized as follows.
+Section~\ref{Preliminaries} introduces the necessary mathematical preliminaries and presents the problem formulation considered in this paper.
+In Section~\ref{Main_results}, we develop the CC-MPC-CBF framework and analyze how key design parameters influence feasibility, computational efficiency, and safety guarantees.
+Section~\ref{Sequantial_Approach} describes a sequential implementation of the proposed method and introduces an iterative convex optimization algorithm for efficient solution of the chance-constrained problem.
+In Section~\ref{Simulation}, we validate the proposed framework through a simulation of a double integrator system in a MOCA setting.
+Finally, Section~\ref{Conclusions} concludes the paper.